 9b.
 We mentioned two other commands for viewing a file, cat and less.
 Run them both on your new file and explain the difference between their operations.

-QUESTION 9 and a half - Apologies for the weird verification questions: Please tell me 3 short random facts about your book that I can easily verify, either in the book itself or an easy to find Wikipedia-esque fact.
+QUESTION 9 and a half - Apologies for the weird verification questions: Please tell me a random fact about your book that I can easily verify, either in the book itself or an easy to find Wikipedia-esque fact.
 You could even copy a random line from the book.
 But make sure it's random enough such that if another student has the same book your answers are unlikely to be similar.

 Let's try something else

 - Before doing anything else, describe what just happened.

 - BIG IMPORTANT CONCEPT HERE: Did the file itself change?
 Try to explain why or why not?

 What if we actually wanted to "keep" the weird thing that came out when we did the sort command?
 We have to use a "redirect," to redirect the output of a command to something other than stdout (Standard Output)?
 Try this:

 sort yourbook.txt > sortedbook.txt

 Now we have two files.
 Lets make some backups of them.
 Do: